 Other specialities wish to acquire the skills developed in interventional radiology.
 There may be good reasons for this but the heady standards that we have achieved should not be given up lightly simply because other specialities may be in charge of the patient.
 Were I to start doing open aneurysm repairs or carotid endarterectomies without training, or after attending a short fellowship without curriculum or assessment, I should be held up for ridicule.
 Similarly, clinicians without formal structured training in IR skills really should not be allowed near patients.

-Interventional radiology now plays a major part of many patients treatment.
+Interventional radiology now plays a major part in many patients treatment.
 So that patients are offered the most appropriate treatments based upon informed decision, interventional radiologists should be involved all along the patient pathway.
 This requires that the interventional radiologist leaves the comfort of their own environment, move to the wards and out-patients, and be willing to make clinical judgements before and after their treatment episode.
 Clearly such practise is best undertaken as part of a team environment and it will have the benefit of enhancing the credibility of the individuals, their profession, and the clinical team as a whole.

 How has interventional radiology evolved since you began your career?